-Scotiabank’s Ombudsman is appointed by and reports to the CEO.
-The Office of the Ombudsman was created to undertake an independent, impartial review of complaints from retail and small business customers in Canada that could not be resolved in the first two steps of Scotiabank’s Complaint Resolution Process.
+The Office of the Ombudsman undertakes an independent review of complaints from retail and small business customers in Canada that could not be resolved in the first two steps of Scotiabank’s Complaint Resolution Process.

 If your issue has not been resolved by the first two steps in Scotiabank’s Complaint Resolution Process, you may submit your complaint in writing to Scotiabank’s Office of the Ombudsman.
 All communication with our office will be kept confidential.